 |Academic year in which a Fall cohort of full-time students enrolled at the institution (select three sequential years)||Percentage of those students who completed the program within 150% of the published timeframe||Percentage of those students who completed the program within 100%, 200% (twice) or 300% (three times) of the published timeframe (Please circle or underline the indicator above on which the program will report.)|

 |Academic Year||Number of graduates||Percentage of Graduates employed in the early childhood profession within one year of graduation*||Percentage of Graduates pursuing further education in the early childhood profession within one year of graduation*|

 The number and percentage of program graduates employed in the early childhood profession or pursuing further education in the profession within one year of graduation for each of the three most recent academic years for which information is available.

-If you are currently working in child care you may qualify for a T.E.A.C.H.
+If you are currently working in a childcare program, HeadStart, Early HeadStart or Preschool you may qualify for a T.E.A.C.H.
 Early Childhood Scholarship to help with the costs of tuition and textbooks.